-We read a ton of blog posts prior to our Ciudad Perdida, Colombia trek in December 2019.
+We read a ton of blog posts prior to our Ciudad Perdida, Colombia trek.
 Knowing what to expect and what to bring on the Ciudad Perdida trek (also known as the Lost City trek) was important to us.
 We were grateful for a lot of the insights, but we found that a lot of the top-ranking posts on the subject are a little outdated, causing us to bring some items we hadn’t needed to.

 No one likes extra weight on a trek of this magnitude, so we prepared this updated guide for you to help you better prepare for your journey to Ciudad Perdida.